NienborgLab/Kawaguchi_et_al_2018/README.md

 ### Preprocessing
 The pupil size time-course was preprocessed using either low-pass or band-pass filters.
 The type of the preprocessing is indicated in the file-name.
 Please note that there is no '_lowpass_' file for 'trmat', as it was not used in the paper.
+Note that the unit of the pupil size here is arbitrary.

 ### Animals' names
 The part of the file-name '_kiwi' or '_mango' represents each animals' data: <br>